babastian18/my_DevOps_Project/Ansible_2.md

 1. integrate ansible with jenkins
 2. build an image and create container on ansible
 3. using ansible to create containers
+4. jenkins job to build an image onto ansible
+5. create container on dockerhost using ansible playbook

 ### Login to jenkins web
 1. `manage jenkins` --> `configure system`